-Mark K. Bhasin, CFA, is senior vice president of Basis Investment Group, LLC, New York City.
+Mark K. Bhasin, CFA, is senior vice president of Basis Investment Group, LLC, and adjunct associate professor of finance at the NYU Stern School of Business, New York City.

 In a sweeping survey of the financial crises that shook East Asia and other developing countries, the author explores the compatibility of emerging market economies with inherently volatile global financial markets.

 Incorporating concepts from evolution and ecology, this lucid and thought-provoking book presents the economy as an evolutionary system on the premise that an understanding of how evolution works in the biological realm provides insight into this process.
 It will help allocators improve their allocation decisions and will help all investors attain a more robust understanding of the dynamics that create and sustain value.

 In this examination of the life and investment strategies of John Maynard Keynes, the author argues that the great economist and risk-taking investor believed that it is best to put your investing on autopilot with a sound plan that meets your goals — revisiting it once a year — and then go out and live your life.

 Katherine Collins, CFA, urges us to transform the investment process from the roots up by drawing on biomimicry — a new discipline that studies nature’s best ideas and then imitates these designs and processes to solve human problems — to help us construct our investment portfolios.